 In 1976 he was given a one-man exhibition at the Royal Academy in London.
 This was a major achievement, as very few living artists are given this accolade.
-But as he often said about his own success,’ it all came too late.’
-Which was prophetic, because on 23 February 1976 Lowry died of pneumonia at Woods Hospital in Glossop, Derbyshire.
-His Royal Academy exhibition opened on the 4th September 1976, six months after he died.
+But he died on 23 February 1976 six months before the show opened.
 It was a major success and was one of the most popular Royal Academy shows of the 20th century.
-Some weeks after Lowry died, Carol Ann Lowry was informed that L. S. Lowry had left his entire fortune of about £300,000 to her.
+He was famous for his ‘matchstick men’ paintings.
+A large collection of L S Lowry paintings can be seen at The Lowry, in Salford, Manchester.

 Interested in Learning to Draw?
 Check out my Drawing and Painting YouTube Channel